yunayj/TabCleaner/README.md

 - **Permanent whitelist**: Add URL patterns to permanently protect certain sites
 - **Wildcard support**: Use patterns like `*.example.com/*` to protect entire domains

+### 📊 Tab Status & Tracking
+- **Real-time status display**: Shows current count of active, discarded, and total tabs at the top of popup
+- **Auto-refresh**: Status updates every 5 seconds and immediately after discard operations
+- **Visual indicators**: Clear console output with emoji indicators when tabs are discarded
+- **Discard history**: Track and display recently discarded tabs with timestamps
+- **Detailed information**: Shows tab title, URL, and discard time for each discarded tab
+- **History management**: View recent discard history and clear it when needed

 ### 🌍 Multi-language Support
 - English
 - 中文 (Chinese)